encarbassotnopot/eval-sheets/README.md

 Welcome to the heart of self-evaluation for 42 School projects! 📝 Whether you're gearing up for a peer-evaluation or refining your code masterpiece, these sheets offer a sneak peek into the evaluation process, setting you up for success. 🌟

+This project began with [ismailAkyaou](https://github.com/ismailAkyaou/42-Evals).
+It was then forked by (https://github.com/EnzoDeg40/42-Evals), who maintained it further and created the web version.
+The project has since been abandoned, and its build process is failing.
+I've forked it to make it accessible again (and maybe maintain it, maybe not).

 Dive into my meticulously curated evaluation sheets, sourced directly from the official 42 School, and fine-tune your projects to ace that evaluation.
-For the most immersive experience, check out the [42-Evals Web Page](https://enzodeg40.github.io/42-Evals) - your digital companion for project assessments, updated regularly for seamless access. 🖥️✨
+For the most immersive experience, check out the [42-Evals Web Page](https://42sheets.eina.cc) - your digital companion for project assessments, updated regularly for seamless access. 🖥️✨

 ![42-Evals Web Capture](./assets/images/site_preview.png)